fenix-blockchain/fenix-demo/README.md

 ## Environment

-You must set a single environment variable for this to work:
+You must set a single environment variable for this to work - create a file in root directory called `.envrc` or `.env` if you're not using pyenv

 ```sh
 export FENIX_API_KEY=<key assigned by your representative>